jawj/mostly-ormless/README.md

   { id: 155, title: 'One Hundred Years of Solitude' } ]
 ```

-And that marks the end of Act 2.
+And that marks the end of Part 2.
 SQL queries are now being auto-completed and type-checked for me, which is excellent.
 But a lot of the simple stuff still feels a bit boiler-platey and verbose.
+And those multi-level `SELECT` queries are getting kind of long and hairy.

-<a name="act3"></a>Act 3: In which we create a set of simple shortcut functions on top, which looks a little bit like an ORM but really isn't
+<a name="act3"></a>Part 3: In which we create a set of simple shortcut functions on top (which bear a passing resemblance to an ORM, but really aren't one)
 --

-In the final Act, I aim to make the simple one-table CRUD stuff fall-off-a-log easy with some straightforward helper functions.
+So, in the interests of fighting hairy boiler-plate, let's see if we can't make the simple one-table CRUD stuff fall-off-a-log easy with some helper functions.
 For these helper functions I generate a set of overloaded signatures per table, which means the return type and all other argument types can be inferred automatically from the table name argument.

-I haven't yet done anything to help with JOINs, but that may be worth considering for the future.
+_Note: in an earlier iteration, these helper functions took a Postgres client/pool argument, ran a query, and returned the result.
+Now they instead return a `SQLFragment` which it's your job to call `run` on.
+This increases consistency and facilitates the query nesting discussed in [Part 4](#act4)._

 **`SELECT`**